 The appeals committee shall be made up of the following: an administrator or designee and up to two (2) other core academic teachers plus a coach/sponsor for the activity impacted by the appeal.
 A forty-eight (48) hour time period must be given to the appeals committee to arrange for a time, venue, and proper personnel.

-If the committee grants the student's appeal, the student may attend the co-curricular event, with the agreement that said student will still complete the five (5) mandatory tutoring sessions originally stated in the intervention plan, and they have used their one appeal for the semester.
-If the committee dismisses the student's appeal, the student may not attend the co-curricular event, is still expected to complete the five (5) tutoring sessions, and has used their one appeal for the semester.
+If the committee grants the student's appeal, the student may attend the event, with the agreement that said student will still complete the five (5) mandatory tutoring sessions originally stated in the intervention plan.
+If the committee dismisses the student's appeal, the student may not attend the event, is still expected to complete the five (5) tutoring sessions.

 The appeals committee shall strive to maintain equality and fairness throughout appeals.